MrHum/Minecraft-Pick-a-Path/README.md

 Description: Choice based Minecraft game that gives a setting with 2 choices to the player.
 Depending on what the player chooses it'll branch off into a new scenario until they reach an ending.
 It'll feature images to establish the setting, buttons for the choices, text on screen for the setting, Player's/Main Character's end goal is to get diamonds, player tries to pick the right route to get diamonds.

-Requirements:  Tkinter, Buttons, Labels, Text, adding Images, Functions, Pygame.
+Requirements:  Tkinter, Buttons, Labels, Text, adding Images, Functions, Pygame.mixer, class, os.path, if/elif statements, for statements, self statements.
+Download: Pygame, Pillow
+Imported: OS, image, imagetk, pygame